dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2329: It is crucial to control aspects we can influence.
+### T2329: Taking responsibility for our actions is crucial instead of blaming bad luck.

 |Support|
 |---|